okfn/opendatahandbook-old/source/following-up/making-things.rst

 The creative solution was to create the Apps for Democracy contest.
 The strategy was to ask people to build applications using the data from the freshly launched data catalogue.
-It included an online submission for applications, small but many prices instead of big but few prizes, and several different categories as well as a “People’s Choice” prize.
+It included an online submission for applications, many small prizes rather than a few large ones, and several different categories as well as a “People’s Choice” prize.
 The competition was open for 30 days and cost the DC government $50,000.
 In return, a total of 47 iPhone, Facebook and web applications were developed with an estimated value in excess of